daveshah1/RFToolSDR/README.md

  - Flexible external reference input (switchable termination and coupling)
  - USB powered, no external power needed

 Rev 1.0 of the hardware has been built and initial tests completed.
-FPGA and PC code is still a work in progress and will be released once more complete.
+Receive-only FPGA code and a simple Spectrum Analyser application for Linux has also been built.

 ![Rev 1.0 Hardware](http://ds0.me/sdr/hardware_tiny.jpg)